babel/website/faq.md

 ## Why is the output of `for...of` so verbose and ugly?

-This is necessary in order to comply with the spec as an iterators `return` method must be called on errors.
+This is necessary in order to comply with the spec as an iterator's `return` method must be called on errors.
 An alternative is to enable [loose mode](/docs/plugins/transform-es2015-for-of/#options-loose) but please note that there are **many** caveats to be aware of if you enable loose mode and that you're willingly choosing to be spec incompliant.